Forgot password

 Image via Sony Pictures

 This is because Lively steps into Lily Bloom’s shoes in a way that paints the movie with her mortal essence.
 From the moment Lily’s experience with domestic violence is subtly established at her father’s funeral, Lively is a kaleidoscope of gentle power throughout.
 Through her, audiences will have no trouble believing that Lily is prone to great joy and humor, and also vulnerable in the way that anyone who must fight against their natural way of being will recognize.
-Lily loves to love without limitation, and in a perfect world, we all could.
+Lily loves to love without limitation, and in a perfect world, we could all do so.

 Speaking of Ryle, Baldoni’s great in the role, but his direction stands out as his strongest contribution by a marked distance.
 He frames Ryle’s physical abuse (most notably, the instance where he first hits Lily, and the one where he pushes her down the stairs) as ambiguous events, which lends a chilling nod to the nature of domestic violence.
 They’re depicted as blurry, lightning-quick moments that the camera can’t process, and we’re left wondering what exactly happened.